-Thanks to the included microSD card slot, you can grab one of the best memory cards for the Amazon Fire Tablet quickly to expand the storage.
+Thanks to the included microSD card slot, you can grab one of the best memory cards for the Amazon Fire Tablet to quickly expand the storage.
 Whether you picked up one of the best Amazon Fire Tablets for yourself or your kids, you've probably noticed that the internal storage doesn't go very far.
 Unfortunately, you can quickly fill it up with some games, a few apps, and media, which is a bit of a letdown.
 So make sure to pair one of the best Android tablets with the best memory cards and bump up the storage.

 Don't run out of storage: get these microSD cards for your Fire Tablet